Table of Contents

 Table 4 lists official U.S. treaty sources, treaty sources published by international organizations, and unofficial treaty sources.
 It also includes the standard abbreviations for these sources.

 This free online resources will help you to decipher citations to unfamiliar treaty sources.
 Search by abbreviation to identify the full name of the treaty source or search by title to determine the correct abbreviation for a treaty source.

-Which Treaty Source(s) to Cite?
+Which Treaty Source(s) Should I Cite?